bonniepan02/rebel-alliance/bookclub/notes/mysql.md

 ### Indexes and Locking

 InnoDB can lock rows it doesn’t really need even when it uses an index.
-The problem is even worse when it can’t use an index to find and lock the rows: if there’s no index for the query, MySQL will do a full table scan and lock every row, whether it “needs” it or not.Here’s a little-known detail about InnoDB, indexes, and locking: InnoDB can place shared (read) locks on secondary indexes, but exclusive (write) locks require access to the primary key.
+The problem is even worse when it can’t use an index to find and lock the rows: if there’s no index for the query, MySQL will do a full table scan and lock every row, whether it “needs” it or not.
+Here’s a little-known detail about InnoDB, indexes, and locking: InnoDB can place shared (read) locks on secondary indexes, but exclusive (write) locks require access to the primary key.
 That eliminates the possibility of using a covering index and can make SELECT FOR UPDATE much slower than LOCK IN SHARE MODE or a nonlocking query.

 ## Index and Table maintenance